vancass/Pokedex-assignment/README.md

 4) The user should be able to sort pokemons ASC and DESC on fields: name, id, type.<br/>
 5) The user should be able to filter pokemons on the previous fields.<br/>
 6) The user should be able to search any pokemon by name.<br/>
-7) The user should be able to see the detail of a pokemon when click on it.<br/>
+7) The user should be able to see the detail of a pokemon when click / hover on it.<br/>
 The detail should be in the same view and extend the container.<br/>
 It should do not load an other page or open in popup or popin.<br/>
 The detail contains: